top of page

 Tri-coloured Glazed (Tang San Cai) Military Official Figurine of the Tang Dynasty — Xi'an Museum (Photo by Dongmaiying)

-Struggle With Powerful Eunuchs and Warlords
+Struggle Against Powerful Eunuchs and Warlords

 Li Ye's first enemy was the most potent eunuch, Yang, who manipulated the central government and strong military forces.

-Li Ye nominated his uncle to help him to weaken Yang's authority, but Yang found out and assassinated Li Ye's uncle and his whole family.
+Li Ye nominated his uncle to help him weaken Yang's authority, but Yang found out and assassinated Li Ye's uncle and his whole family.

 The emperor then allured Yang's biggest supporter and alienated their relationship, making Yang furious and allied some military forces to rebel.